Category Archives: Programs

 Mah Jongg

-The Mah Jongg group meets at members homes or online on the first and third Thursdays of the month September through May.
-Contact Kim Glavin if you’d like to receive emails about the group.
-From time to time, we host “newbie” sessions for those who would like to learn to play.
+The Mah Jongg group meets in members’ homes on the first and third Thursdays at 1:00 pm from September through May.
+Contact Pat Schultz if you’d like to receive emails about the group.
+Occasionally, we host “newbie” sessions for those who would like to learn to play.

 Women’s Social Bridge